apokryphus/advanced-combat-system/README.md

 **Berstuk the Forgotten Forest God** has infested the world of The Witcher 3.

 - He can be found in all maps except for the White Orchard maps and Wyzima.
-  - Velen: Where Kernun is located.
+  - Velen: On a remote island, south of Oxenfurt.
   - Skellige: Where the Woodland Spirit is located.
   - Spiral: The portal of the Poison Forest.
   - Toussaint: Trastamara Estate.